Braula fly

 Close up view of fractured appearance of honey comb from burrowing Braula fly larvae.
 NSW DPI

-The Braula fly is present in Tasmania but it is a reportable pest in mainland Australia.
-If you notice Braula fly on your bees on mainland Australia you should report it immediately to your local department of agriculture or call the Exotic Plant Pest Hotline immediately on 1800 084 881.
+Braula fly is present in Tasmania and Victoria but it is a reportable pest in mainland Australia.
+If you live outside of Tasmania and notice Braula fly on your bees you should immediately report it to your local department of agriculture or call the Exotic Plant Pest Hotline on 1800 084 881.

 Spread & distribution